1iveowl/CosmosResourceTokenBroker/README.md

 5. *(Optional)* You might also want to consider implementing client/app side caching of the data/Cosmos documents.

 ## Step 1: Configuring the Azure AD B2C Tenant
-The Resource Token Broker basically works by mapping [OAuth 2.0 scopes](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow) to a set of *Cosmos DB users* and then assigning Permissions to each of those *Cosmos DB Users*.
-A permissions is furthermore mapped between each *Cosmos DB User* and a specific *Cosmos DB Partition Key*.
+The Resource Token Broker presented here basically works by mapping [OAuth 2.0 scopes](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow) to a set of *Cosmos DB users* and then assigning Permissions to each of those *Cosmos DB Users*.
+A permission is furthermore mapped between a specific *Cosmos DB User* and a  *Cosmos DB Partition Key*.

 Please note, that the *Cosmos DB user* is a different entity from the *Azure AD B2C User*.
-The *Cosmos DB Users* are created dynamically by the broker, the first time an *Azure AD B2C User* requests a Resource Token.
-Each *Azure AD B2C User* will be mapped to these *Cosmos DB users* by the broker.
-Specfically, an *Azure AD B2C* user will upon request receive three Resource Tokens from the broker, with each Resource Token represeting a unique *Cosmos DB User*, which again map to a unique permission - i.e:
+The multiple *Cosmos DB Users* are created dynamically by the broker, the first time an *Azure AD B2C User* requests a set of *Resource Tokens*.
+Specfically, an *Azure AD B2C* user will upon request receive three Resource Tokens from the broker, with each Resource Token represeting a unique *Cosmos DB User*, which again map to a unique permission tied to a *Cosmos Partition Key*.
+The three users are:

-1. A Cosmos DB User with **read-only** permission to a specific Partition Key for the specific Azure AD B2C users.
+1. A Cosmos DB User with **read-only** permission to a Partition Key tied to a specific Azure AD B2C users.
 The Partition Key look like this: `user-037af674-890b-4f86-a3ef-90e69d585311`
-2. A Cosmos DB User with **read and write** permission to a specific Partition Key for the specific Azure AD B2C users.
+2. A Cosmos DB User with **read and write** permission to a Partition Key tied to a specific Azure AD B2C users.
 The Partition Key look like this: `user-037af674-890b-4f86-a3ef-90e69d585311`
 3. A Cosmos DB User with **read-only** permission to documents shared among all users: The Partition key will look like this: `shared`

-The Guid part of the Partition Keys (`user-037af674-890b-4f86-a3ef-90e69d585311`) is the unique and immutable user object id for a user provided by Azure AD B2C.
+The Guid part of the Partition Keys (e.g. `037af674-890b-4f86-a3ef-90e69d585311`) is identical to the unique and immutable user object id for a user in Azure AD B2C.

-To configure Azure AD B2C to accommodate this setup we will need to create three scopes to represent:
+To configure Azure AD B2C to accommodate the above we will need to create three scopes in Azure AD B2C.
+These represent:
 - User documents: read-only
 - User documents: read and write
 - Share documents: read-only

-To do this:
+To configure this:
-1. navigate to the Azure AD B2C and the **App Registraion (preview)** menu.
+1. Navigate to the Azure AD B2C and choose the **App Registraion (preview)** menu.
 2. Open your Application.
 3. Choose **Expose an API**.
-4. (optional) You can change the App ID URI by pressing **edit**.
+4. (optional) You can change the App ID URI by pressing **edit** at the top of the page.
-5. USe the **Add a scope** button to create three scopes with these names:
+5. Use the **Add a scope** button to create three scopes with exactly these names:
    1.  `user.readonly`
    3.  `user.readwrite`
    4.  `shared.readonly`